How to Overcome Social Anxiety Naturally—It Starts With You

-Treatment methods target at the individual making changes within themselves and therefore help them to respond better in a social situation.
+Treatment methods encourage the individual to make changes within themselves that will allow them to respond better in social situations.
 Before you begin to tackle your social anxiety, you need to understand how it is affecting you and also set some goals.
 Start by asking yourself:

 - When do I experience social anxiety?

 - How has this condition affected me?
-E.g. make you avoid going to gatherings so you feel isolated & depressed.
+E.g., make you avoid going to gatherings so you feel isolated and depressed.

 So how to overcome social anxiety naturally?
-There are generally 4 main areas to work on:
+There are generally four main areas to work on: